ravinsinghd/ravinsinghd.github.io/_posts/2021-08-05-rust-functions.markdown

 ---
 layout: post
-title: 'Rust programming #5 | Functions and control flow'
+title: 'Rust programming #5 | Functions'
-description: 'We will learn about how to declare and use functions in Rust.
-Also will learn about how to use the control flow such as while,loop,for and if in Rust '
+description: 'We will learn about how to declare and use functions in Rust.'
-tags: ['Rust', 'functions', 'for', 'if', 'while']
+tags: ['Rust', 'functions']
+slug: rust-function
 comments: false
 ---